B-Roux/notebook/Arch-VMwarePlayer-setup.md

 # Part 1: Getting the Virtual Machine Running

 ## Step 1: Download the disk image
 Disk image files can be found at [archlinux.org/download](https://archlinux.org/download/).
-BitTorrent is reccomended, but you can also select an appropriate mirror for a direct download, among other options.
+BitTorrent is recommended, but you can also select an appropriate mirror for a direct download, among other options.

-## Step 2 (optional, reccomended): Check the checksum
+## Step 2 (optional, recommended): Check the checksum
 The download page linked above has links to the appropriate hashes and checksums to ensure file integrity.

 ## Step 3: Download VMWare Workstation Player[^vmware-legal-disclaimer]